Exclusive: Bank probes find manipulation in Singapore's offshore FX market - source

 The Singapore bank probes show that the focus is now turning to other benchmarks, amid concern that they too were manipulated.

-The biggest banks in the Asian NDF markets include UBS, JPMorgan Chase & Co, DBS Group Holdings Ltd and HSBC Holdings Plc.
+The biggest banks in the Asian NDF markets include UBS, JPMorgan Chase & Co (JPM.N), DBS Group Holdings Ltd (DBSM.SI) and HSBC Holdings Plc (HSBA.L).

 The source did not make specific comments about possible wrongdoing by individual banks or traders and Reuters has no independent evidence of such wrongdoing.